gfiorav/carto_loves_mac/README.md

 gem install bundler
 ```

 What bundler does is grab all the gems defined in the `Gemfile` file and install them with their specified version.
-Convinient!
+Convenient!
 Just do (this is timely as well):

 ```
 cd ~/Documents/workspace/carto